 Noosphere Venture Partners

 Noosphere Ventures invests in projects from all over the world mainly focused on space and development of a New Space concept.
 Currently, its portfolio includes 17 investments.
 Noosphere was founded in 2014 in Silicon Valley, California, USA.
-The managing partner of the company is entrepreneur Max Polyakov, who is the founder and consultant of a number of startups that have grown into international businesses.
+The company’s managing partner is entrepreneur Max Polyakov, the founder and consultant of several startups that have grown into international businesses.

 In 2017, Noosphere Venture Partners acquired Firefly, a fledgling aerospace startup, and invested over $80 million in the acquisition.
 The infusion of funds contributed to the rapid development of the company.
 In 2019, Firefly Aerospace was invited to participate in NASA’s Artemis lunar exploration program.
 It is preparing to launch its first light-class Alpha rocket in the near future and plans to firmly establish itself in the market for orbital commercial small satellite launches.